Tetella06/Tetella06/README.md

 - 👋 Hi, I’m @Tetella06
-- 👀 I’m interested in somethings to make programming gun
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on creating websites
-- I don't look like the woman on the icon, she's just my icon

 <!---